silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 her standing on the *neck* of Westeros (the narrowest part) while Jaime has positioned himself near the part that is commonly known as *fingers*.

-It is very consistent with the **valonqar** prophecy from the books, which states that Jaime will strangle Cersei while she drowns in her own tears[^cerseitears].
+It is very consistent with the **valonqar** prophecy from the books, which states that a *little sibling* (or brother) will strangle her while she drowns in her own tears[^cerseitears].

-#### Can this co-exist with the Azor Ahai theory?
+#### Can this co-exist with the Jaime=Azor Ahai theory?

-Sort of, it could, but it's still unlikely.
+Sort of it, but it's still unlikely.
 The Azor Ahai theory states that the *Prince that was promised* sacrificed his wife in order to fulfill his purpose by driving his newly forged sword directly into her heart, forging the weapon capable of destroying the *Great Other* in the process.

 It could be that this is just a metaphor.
 What if Cersei becomes a White Walker and Jaime has to kill her using his Valyrian Steel sword?
-In that case, the hint seen on the picture above would just be a hint at what's going to happen globally (Jaime killing Cersei), but not in detail.
+In that case, the hint seen on the picture above would just be a hint at what's going to happen on a global scale (Jaime killing Cersei), but not in detail.

 It could also mean, Arya taking revenge on all Lannisters by first killing Jaime and then using his face to assassinate Cersei.
 Since the Lannisters are to blame for the downfall of the Starks, Arya's hate is probably still significant and we know that mercy is not one of her strongest virtues as being merciful contradicts being a member of the faceless men.
+Arya also possibly matches the valonqar pattern, as she is a *little sister* (or sibling).

 ### Conclusions?